LogtalkDotOrg/logtalk3/README.md

 Logtalk can be installed either from sources by running a few shell scripts or by using one of the provided installers, depending on your operating system.
-For manual installation, see the [INSTALL](INSTALL.md) file for detailed instructions.
+For manual installation, see the [INSTALL.md](INSTALL.md) file for detailed instructions.

-See the user manual for a description of the source files organization and for using instructions (to read the user manual open the file `manuals/index.html` with a web browser).
+See the user manual for a description of the source files organization and for using instructions (to read the user manual open the [index](manuals/index.html) file in a web browser).
 Most files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).

 6. CUSTOMIZATION
 ----------------

-The [CUSTOMIZE](CUSTOMIZE.md) file provides detailed instructions for customizing the Logtalk installation and working environment.
+The [CUSTOMIZE.md](CUSTOMIZE.md) file provides detailed instructions for customizing the Logtalk installation and working environment.

 7. RUNNING
 ----------

-The [QUICK_START](QUICK_START.md) file provides quick instructions for those of you in a hurry to run Logtalk, provided that your favorite Prolog compiler is supported and installed.
+The [QUICK_START.md](QUICK_START.md) file provides quick instructions for those of you in a hurry to run Logtalk, provided that your favorite Prolog compiler is supported and installed.